mpbraendli/mmbtools-aux/installer/README.md

 Debian
 ------

-The *debian.sh* script is designed to be run on debian wheezy or jessie, and installs
+The *debian.sh* script is designed to be run on debian jessie, and installs

  * UHD
  * ODR-mmbTools: